Web-Jose/Menu-Updater/README.md

 5. Replace the **user.name** and **user.email** in the previous code with your own name and email.
 6. Save the file.

-## How it Works
+## How it Works 🛠️

 This is a deep dive into the code of the **Weekly Dining Hall Menu Updater**.
-If you're not interested in the code, you can skip to the [Future Plans](#future-plans) section.
+If you're not interested in the code, you can skip to the [Future Plans](#future-plans-) section.

 ### Menu_PDF_To_JSON.js